Scrimba Fullstack Developer Path

 Who this is for

-- Beginners who know they want browser + server in one subscription and accept the longer calendar.
+- Beginners who want browser and server in one subscription and accept the longer calendar.

-- Career changers aiming at “full-stack” titles instead of UI-only.
+- Career changers aiming at full-stack titles rather than UI-only.

-- People who’d rather not stitch five separate courses together.
+- People who would rather not stitch five separate courses together.

 - Anyone who specifically wants AI topics bundled with the JS stack (thin slice, not a replacement for a dedicated AI path).